Updated: May 10, 2022

 All phone numbers shown in PhotoSapces are for calling within Japan.
 To call from outside Japan, dial Japan’s country code (81), then the local area code without dialing the first zero.
 For example, to call or fax (03) 3280-0033 (Tokyo), dial 81-3-3280-0033.

-In DirectoryZONE, the phone number’s local area code is indicated in parentheses.
-It need not be dialed if you are in that area.
-For example, if you are within the 23 wards of Tokyo, you need not dial the 03.
 Also, toll-free numbers (usually starts with 0120) work only within Japan.
 Note that most people in Japan cannot speak English, so be prepared to communicate in Japanese.